Bartosz Kurek: National team

-Kurek was a part of the Polish national volleyball team which won a gold medal at the 2009 European Championship held in Turkey.
+Kurek was a part of the Poland national team which won a gold medal at the 2009 European Championship held in Turkey.
 On 14 September 2009, he was awarded the Knight's Cross of Polonia Restituta.
 The Order was conferred on the following day by the Prime Minister of Poland, Donald Tusk.

-On 10 July 2011, Kurek, alongside his national team, won the Poland's first medal of the World League.
+On 10 July 2011, Kurek, alongside his national team, won Poland's first medal of the World League.
 They won a bronze medal after defeating Argentina.
-Kurek received an individual award for the Best Scorer of the final tournament.
+Kurek received an individual award for the Best scorer of the final tournament.
 In the same year, Poland took part in the European Championship, where they were the defending champions.
 Kurek was his team's key player throughout the whole tournament in which the Polish national team won a second medal in 2011 after winning the match for third place against Russia.
-At the same tournament, Kurek was awarded with his second individual award in 2011, for the Best Server of the tournament.
+At the same tournament, Kurek was awarded with his second individual award in 2011, for the Best server of the tournament.
 In November 2011, despite a back injury, Kurek went to Japan to participate at the World Cup, and helped his team win a silver medal and therefore qualify for the Olympic Games.